This guide covers some options for using a payment processor alongside an opt-in form. You can set up two main paths for your leads:

 Here’s how to get visitors to opt in before sending them to a purchase page.

-- Open a form for your page or pop-up, then navigate to ③ FOLLOW-UP tab in the form settings.
+- Open a form for your page or pop-up, then navigate to ③ ACTIONS tab in the form settings.

-- Choose the “Send user to another URL” option, as shown below.
+- Choose the “Send user to an external URL” option, as shown below.

 - Paste your shopping cart or checkout page’s URL in the thank you page field.